jamen/pixie/readme.md

 Substitutes values from an object by key.

 - `template`: template object that was returned from `parse`
-- `data`: object/array to insert into the expressions
+- `data`: object or array to insert into the expressions

 ```js
 var template = pixie.parse('foo {{bar}} baz {{qux}}')